Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 The data for each instance would be accessed by the API through _filtered aliases_ in OpenSearch, which would enforce instance-level access constraints using query-time filtering on an instance identifier field.

-This approach prevents further exacerbation of the “index explosion” problem presented by an index-per-resource-per-instance strategy, avoiding degradation of overall performance and stability of the cluster as it scales.
+This approach prevents further exacerbation of the "index explosion" problem presented by an index-per-resource-per-instance strategy, avoiding degradation of overall performance and stability of the cluster as it scales.
 However, the approach requires careful implementation with consideration to FERPA requirements as follows:

 * All API requests must be executed in the context of an alias with an appropriate filter applied to ensure instance-level data access boundaries.
 Failure to use the aliases correctly and pervasively in the application code could expose the wrong data to API consumers.
 * Care must be taken with data lifecycle policies, re-indexing, and versioning to ensure tenant-specific requirements can still be met within shared indexes.